(Last Updated: Oct 26, 2020)

 (Note: Most of the time the tests listed below go well, however if you run into trouble at any point read through the steps suggested for Diagnosing Connection Problems at the end of this page.)

-Since we removed the ‘default’ indicator led on the Pro Mini board, you will also need to change LED_BUILTIN variable in the blink code example to one of the pins connected to a color channel on your led module. (in this example change LED_BUILTIN to either 4, 5, or 6)
+You will also need to change LED_BUILTIN variable in the blink code example to one of the pins connected to your led module – either Red=3, Green=5, or Blue=6.

-The address of the eeprom can be changed via solder pads on the board, so sometimes it moves around.
-If you don’t see at least these two devices listed in the serial monitor when you run the scan, there is something wrong with your RTC module or the way it’s connected: It’s very common for a beginner to get at least one set of wire connections switched around during the assembly.
-With the screw terminals this takes only a few moments to fix.
-Also have a spare RTC module on hand in case you get a defective module…which is fairly common.
+The address of the eeprom can be changed via solder pads on the board, so it may have a different address.
+If you don’t see at least these two devices listed in the serial monitor when you run the scan, there is something wrong with your RTC module or the way it’s connected: It’s very common for a beginner to get some of the wire connections switched around during assembly but with the screw terminals this takes only a few moments to fix.

-5. Optional: If you are running with no regulator AND using analog sensors: Calibrate your internal voltage reference with CalVref from OpenEnergyMonitor.
+5. Calibrate your internal voltage reference with CalVref from OpenEnergyMonitor.

 6. Find a script to run your on logger.
 For test runs on a USB tether, the simplest bare-bones logger code is probably Tom Igoe’s 1-pager at the Arduino playground.
-It’s not really deploy-able because it never sleeps the processor, but it is still useful for teaching exercises and testing your sensors after you set chipSelect = 10; In 2016 we posted an extended version of Tom’s code for UNO based loggers that included sleeping the logger with RTC wakeup alarms.
-Our latest logging “Starter Script” has grown in complexity to ~750 lines, but it should still be understandable once you have a few basic Arduino programming concepts under your belt.
+It’s not really deploy-able because it never sleeps the processor, but it is still a useful ‘1-pager’ for teaching exercises and testing sensor libraries.
+In 2016 we posted an extended version of Tom’s code for UNO based loggers that included sleeping the logger with RTC wakeup alarms.
+Our current logging “Starter Script” has grown since then to ~750 lines, but it should still be understandable once you have a few basic Arduino programming concepts under your belt.

 Using the logger for experiments: